This article covers the state of herpes research as of early 2025.

 A Vaccine for Herpes May Be Close

 Pharmaceutical companies like Moderna and BioNTech are conducting early-stage clinical trials for HSV vaccines.
-Moderna's mRNA-1608 vaccine, targeting HSV-2, is currently in Phase 1/2 trials with a projected completion date of April 2025.
+Moderna's mRNA-1608 vaccine, targeting HSV-2, was in Phase 1/2 trials with a projected completion date of April 2025.

 This vaccine aims to induce a strong immune response by combining neutralizing antibodies and cell-mediated immunity, potentially providing cross-protection against HSV-1 and preventing both genital lesions and viral latency in the dorsal root ganglia.